-Any landowner who signs an annexation petition to the city pursuant to G.S.
+Any landowner who signs an annexation petition to the City pursuant to G.S.
 160A-31 or G.S.
 160A-58.1 shall, as part of that petition, file a signed statement declaring whether or not vested rights with respect to the property subject to the petition have been established under G.S.
-160A-385.1 or G.S.
-153A-344.1.
-If the statement declares that such rights have been established, the city may require petitioners to provide proof of such rights.
+160D-108.
+If the statement declares that such rights have been established, the City may require petitioners to provide proof of such rights.
 A statement which declares that no vested rights have been established by law shall be binding on the landowner and any such vested right shall be terminated.